 Performance tuning with result set caching

-When result set caching is enabled, Synapse SQL automatically caches query results in the user database for repetitive use.
+When result set caching is enabled, dedicated SQL pool automatically caches query results in the user database for repetitive use.
 This allows subsequent query executions to get results directly from the persisted cache so recomputation is not needed.
 Result set caching improves query performance and reduces compute resource usage.
 In addition, queries using cached results set do not use any concurrency slots and thus do not count against existing concurrency limits.
 For security, users can only access the cached results if they have the same data access permissions as the users creating the cached results.
+Result set caching is OFF by default at the database and session levels.

 What's not cached